othorizedshogun/othorizedshogun.github.io/projects/index.md

 **World Happiness Report: Regional Health Analytics**
-This project utilizes data from the World Happiness Report to provide insights on the relationship between happiness and health at the regional level.
+Utilized data from the World Happiness Report to provide insights on the relationship between happiness and health at the regional level.
 This data-driven analysis sheds light on the factors that contribute to the happiness and well-being of people in different regions, informing public health policies and initiatives.

 {{< image src="/img/projects_2-copy.png" alt="Correlation map" style="width: 85%;" >}}
 {{< image src="/img/projects_5.png" alt="Chart 1" style="width: 85%;" >}}